Community Rapid Response Teams

 About the Project

-The EcoCentre aims to establish a cross-sectoral network to facilitate rapid community responses to marine pest outbreaks, and activate and support Victorians in protecting the valuable marine environment that we love.
+In 2022, the EcoCentre established a cross-sectoral network to facilitate rapid community responses to marine pest outbreaks, and activate and support Victorians in protecting the valuable marine environment that we love.

 Early detection of marine pests is essential for their successful control.
 While preventing their arrival provides the most effective means of managing marine pests, knowledgeable volunteers actively protecting their local marine environment can provide a critical early warning of new pest introductions, as they are more likely to spot and report invasive species when they appear (e.g. the Asian shore crab, sea urchin barrens getting out of control).

 Marine biosecurity is a shared responsibility across government, industry and the community; more people engaged and educated means more trained eyes on the areas and marine assets (such as piers and marine parks) we all love.
-This project will provide education and practical, hands-on engagement opportunities in environmental volunteering.
+This project is providing education and practical, hands-on engagement opportunities in environmental volunteering.

 For more information, download the project brief.